SignalRichard/dotnet-console-interview-example/README.md

 `./scripts/run.ps1 -ApplicationFilePath "<full-path-to-my-exe>"`

-To run the PowerShell Pester tests, run `Invoke-Pester -Path './NoSingleInstanceCharacters'` inside the `/scripts` folder.
+To run the PowerShell Pester tests, run `Test-Script` from the repository root.

 > If the command `Invoke-Pester` is not found, ensure you have installed the `Pester` module either directly of via the [requirements.psd1](requirements.psd1) using `PSDepend` (see [Install-Dependencies.ps1](scripts/Install-Dependencies.ps1) for PowerShell setup).